|Red River Report||Caddo Lake Report||Bistineau Report||Southpaw Custom Jigs||Guide Information|

 MAPS OF THE RED RIVER POOLS 4& 5

 Russ McVey's Guide Service offers Professional Guide Service For Bass, Bream (seasonal), Crappie (seasonal) on The Red River.

 Corporate and Family groups welcome!

-Crappie~ Shiners and small crappie jigs tipped with shiners fished along the edge of the ridges in the oxbows should be a good bet on the Crappie.
-Seven to 12 feet of water with standing timber should be a good place to start.
+Shiners and small crappie jigs tipped with shiners fished along the edge of the ridges in the oxbows should be a good bet on the Crappie.
+Four to seven feet of water with standing timber should be a good place to start.

 Russell McVey, firstname.lastname@example.org , phone 318-464-2277